Entrance Year Sept 2021

 This programme provide you with

-- A rounded business education and specialization in supply chain management
+- A rounded business education and specialisation in supply chain management

 - Skills and knowledge in operations management, information technology, cross-functional management, international business and transport logistics to meet the current and future needs of SCM expertise in Hong Kong